natalia-n06/JenkinsDemo/README.md

 # JenkinsDemo

-Here will be added some basic file to explore Jenkins capabilities
+Here will be added some basic files to explore Jenkins capabilities